 - 10. Members of the Global Network of WHO Collaborating Centres for Nursing and Midwifery Development are working towards achieving the Millennium Development Goals, such as those relating to HIV/AIDS, and maternal and child health.
 They are also involved in work related to disaster settings. - 11.
-Preliminary results of a study on the health workforce's contribution to achieving the Millennium Development Goals strongly suggest that a higher ratio of nurses to population is directly related to lower rates of HIV infection in the population, even when the ratio of physicians is higher than that of nurses and midwives.
-The Secretariat is exploring ways of expanding the roles of nurses and midwives in HIV/AIDS and other high-priority programmes. - 12.
+Preliminary results of a study on the health workforce's contribution to achieving the Millennium Development Goals strongly suggest that a higher ratio of nurses to population is directly related to lower rates of HIV infection in the population, even when the ratio of physicians is higher than that of nurses and midwives. - 12.
 Results of an ongoing four-country study will serve as the basis for the development of a seven-point framework for retention of the health workforce.
-The world health report 2006 1 emphasized the value of teamwork in education and delivery of health services, and as a follow-up, the Global Study Group on Inter-professional Education, Collaborative Practice and System-level support structures, representing 30 professions, was launched on 11 September 2007. - 13.
-The Secretariat continues to provide technical support to Member States in developing their national plans, and is working with them in preparing a global programme of work for 2008-2009 on expanding nursing and midwifery capacity in order to contribute to the achievement of the health-related Millennium Development Goals.
-Global meetings are scheduled in the first part of 2008 in order to elicit additional input from nursing and midwifery leaders on how to expand the roles of nurses and midwives in WHO's programmes. - 14.
-The Executive Board at its 122nd session in January 2008 noted an earlier version of the above progress report.2
+The world health report 2006 1 emphasized the value of teamwork in education and delivery of health services, and as a follow-up, the Global Study Group on Inter-professional Education, Collaborative Practice and System-level support structures, representing 30 professions, was launched on 11 September 2007.

-C. INTERNATIONAL TRADE AND HEALTH (resolution WHA59.26)
+C. INTERNATIONAL TRADE AND HEALTH

-- 15. Resolution WHA59.26 requested the Director-General to provide support to Member States in their efforts to frame coherent policies to address the relationship between trade and health; to support Member States' efforts to build the capacity to understand the implications of international trade and trade agreements for health; and to continue collaborating with the competent international organizations in order to support policy coherence between trade and health sectors. - 16.
+- 13. Resolution WHA59.26 requested the Director-General to provide support to Member States in their efforts to frame coherent policies to address the relationship between trade and health; to support Member States' efforts to build the capacity to understand the implications of international trade and trade agreements for health; and to continue collaborating with the competent international organizations in order to support policy coherence between trade and health sectors. - 14.
 The Secretariat has responded in three main ways.
 First, it carried out analysis and research in order to provide better information for policy decisions, negotiations and priority setting.
 Among other activities, the Regional Office for the Eastern Mediterranean has adapted an analytical framework on international trade in health services and the General Agreement on Trade in Services for 10 countries, and held a regional consultative meeting on the subject (Rabat, 30 May 1 June 2006).
-At its fifty-sixth session, the Regional Committee for Africa adopted a resolution on poverty, trade and health: an emerging development issue.3
+At its fifty-sixth session, the Regional Committee for Africa adopted a resolution on poverty, trade and health: an emerging development issue.2 - 15.
+A draft legal review of the General Agreement on Trade in Services from a health policy perspective has been completed.
+Work is in progress on similar legal reviews of the Agreement on the Application of Sanitary and Phytosanitary Measures and the Agreement on Technical Barriers to Trade. - 16.
+The Bulletin of the World Health Organization in the May 2006 issue (volume 84(5)) focused on intellectual property rights and public health, and papers in the March 2007 issue (volume 85(3)) discussed health, foreign policy and trade.
+Technical briefing papers on intellectual property rights and access to medicines are being prepared. - 17.
+At its second session (Bangkok, 30 June 6 July 2007), the Conference of the Parties to the WHO Framework Convention on Tobacco Control decided to establish an intergovernmental negotiating body to draft and negotiate a protocol on illicit trade in tobacco products.
+The Negotiating Body's first session is scheduled to be held in Geneva from 11 to 16 February 2008.